Madhurima03124/Smart-Class-Room-Power-Automation/README.md

 Technologies used in the project:

 *   Hardware: ESP32 RFID scanner and tags.
-*   Cloud Database: InfluxDB for storing and managing data.
+*   Cloud Database: InfluxDB for Data Storage and Management.
 *   Visualization: Grafana for interactive and responsive dashboards.
 *   Programming: C++ for ESP32 and scripting for dashboard logic.